arblitroshani/SEproj/README.md

 - In order to facilitate our ideas in an efficient manner, we set the guidelines for our project as follows.
   - Our team name is : EgeaSoft
   - The aim of our work is to develop solutions for a mid or large scale problems in an efficient and innovative manner.
-  - Our aim as a team, is provide the best possible solution to the problems being considered and implement features and provide functionalities which are easy to grasp and use.
+  - Our aim as a team, is to provide the best possible solution to the problems being considered and implement features to provide functionalities which are easy to grasp and use.
 Thus, our working approach will be strongly based on Teamwork, Innovation and practicality.
   -  Team Member information:
     - Arbli Troshani :  [atroshani15@epoka.edu.al](mailto:atroshani15@epoka.edu.al)
     - Gerd Alliu :  [galliu15@epoka.edu.al](mailto:galliu15@epoka.edu.al)